Caitlin Clark: 2021–22: Sophomore season

 On March 5, 2022, in the semifinals of the Big Ten tournament, Clark recorded 41 points and nine rebounds in an 83–66 win over Nebraska.
-She led Iowa to the title and was named tournament most outstanding player (MOP).
+She led Iowa to the title and was named the tournament's most outstanding player (MOP).
 Her team was upset by 10th-seeded Creighton in the second round of the NCAA tournament, where Clark was held to a season-low 15 points and 11 assists, shooting 4-of-19 from the field, in a 64–62 loss.
 She was a unanimous first-team All-American: she earned first-team All-American honors from the AP and the USBWA, and was a WBCA Coaches' All-America Team selection.
+For her sophomore year, she was named a first-team Division I Academic All-American by the College Sports Information Directors of America, since renamed College Sports Communicators (CSC).
 Clark became the first back-to-back recipient of the Dawn Staley Award and won the Nancy Lieberman Award as the top Division I point guard.
 As a sophomore, she averaged 27 points, eight rebounds and eight assists per game.
-Clark was the first women's player to lead the Division I in points and assists per game in a single season.
-She also led the Division I in total points, free throws and triple-doubles.
-Clark was named a first-team Academic All-American by the College Sports Information Directors of America, since renamed College Sports Communicators (CSC).
+Clark was the first women's player to lead Division I in points and assists per game in a single season.
+She also led Division I in total points, free throws and triple-doubles.